 Let's move onto the more particle side of things.
-Exercising with your partner doesn't just benefit you both after all.
-It also helps your workouts. when you train with other people, you have someone else to help you get things done.
-You have your own personal spotter to help you lift heavier weights; PT to keep you pushing and check your form.
-It's a huge benefit to your exercise and can really help to maximise your progress if you can do it well (and you know how to be a good spotter).
+Exercising with your partner doesn't just benefit you both, after all.
+It also helps your workouts.
+When you train with other people, you have someone else to help you get things done.
+For example, you have your own personal spotter to help you lift heavier weights; PT to keep you pushing and check your form.
+It's a huge benefit to your exercise and can really help maximise your progress if you can do it well (and you know how to be a good spotter).

 Different Ways to Exercise With Your Partner

-When you do decide to start making the most of your relationship in your workouts, learning the best ways to do it is the next step to take.
-There are a lot of different ways to get all of the benefits that working out with your partner has to offer after all.
+When you decide to start making the most of your relationship in your workouts, learning the best ways to do it is the next step to take.
+There are many different ways to get all of the benefits that working out with your partner has to offer, after all.
 These are just some great ways to get started.

 Cardio is one of the best ideas that you can use to reap the benefits of training with your partner.
-Almost any cardio exercise has the room for two of you to be doing it at the same time, and even to help each other through it.
+Almost any cardio exercise has room for two of you to be doing it simultaneously and even to help each other through it.
 The most common forms of cardio are centred around running, cycling, and rowing unless you’re doing it in the gym.

-Either way, you can help each other to get the most out of your performance and push each other further on.
+Either way, you can help each other get the most out of your performance and push each other further.
 You can make it into a competition if that helps you, or just keep each other company while you do it.
-It depends entirely on what works for you, just make the most of it!
+It depends entirely on what works for you; just make the most of it!

-Yoga is a great way to exercise your body and your mind, and it has a number of benefits even with your partner involved too.
-It helps you centre yourself and get more emotionally connected to yourself and each other, while still having a lot of physical benefits that are present across all walks of exercise.
+Yoga is a great way to exercise your body and mind, and it has several benefits even with your partner involved.
+It helps you centre yourself and get more emotionally connected to yourself and each other while still having many physical benefits present across all walks of exercise.

-You will improve your flexibility and agility, as well as put your strength to the test as you try to do more strenuous movements.
+You will improve your flexibility and agility and put your strength to the test as you try to do more strenuous movements.
 Whatever works best for you both.